civican/legisinfo/44-1/bills/C-33/bill_text.md

 that the person has not complied with the assurance of compliance, in which case, the member confirms the decision made by the Minister under subsection 40.131(6).

-> **Explanatory Note**:
-> Relevant portion of section 40.18:
-> *Existing Text*:
-> > At the conclusion of a review, the member of the Tribunal who conducts the review shall without delay inform the Minister and the person alleged to have committed a violation
-> >

 ### Section 21

 Subsections 40.19(3) and (4) of the Act are replaced by the following: